-Council Sub-Committees
+Council Sub-Committees Nominations and Governance Committee

-Nominations and Governance Committee Chair: Marian Wyn Jones
+Chair: Marian Wyn Jones

 The Nominations and Governance Committee is Chaired by the Chair of Council and includes three independent members of Council, along with the longest serving Senate member on Council and the academic staff member on Council.
-The President of the Students' Union as well as senior University officers are also members.
+The President of the Students' Union are also members.